dimitriskalp/LoanCalculator/README.md

 # LoanCalculator
 # My first project in javascript...
-# after weatching the half of
+# after watching the half of
 # my seminar in javascript